janani-palaniammal/janani-palaniammal/README.md

                                                     # Hi👋, I’m Janani P
                                                  Quality Assurance Technician

-- 👀 I’m currently working on API automation with Lugia Framework.
+- 👀 I’m currently working on UI and API automations using Selenium, Java and RestAssured, Postman.
-- 🌱 I’m currently learning Java, Selenium and more on API Automation.
+- 🌱 I’m currently upskilling on how AI supporting the Testing and automation.
 - 📫 How to reach me janani49p@gmail.com
 - 🛄 Know about my experience https://www.linkedin.com/in/janani-palaniammal/
 - ⚡ Fun fact: Somewhere I feel that I'm progressing on my career goal.